Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Pros and Cons of Oxy Acetylene Welding

-Pros: Portable, cheap entry, versatile.
+Pros: Portable, low barrier to entry, and versatile.

-Cons: Gas hazards, slower than arc, skill-intensive.
+Cons: Gas hazards, slower than arc welding, and skill-intensive.

-When to choose: Learning or remote jobs.
+When to choose: Learning fundamentals or doing remote work without reliable power.

 Joint Preparation Tips for Optimal Welds